-Making more money doesn’t have to (and shouldn’t) come from the result of the hard sell.
-Nor sneaky tactics, like dragging out a job, or convincing a customer to spend more than is necessary.
-If you want to specifically target customers you’ve worked with before, then using your customer database is essential.
+Making more money shouldn’t come from the result of the hard sell or sneaky tactics, like dragging out a job to increase customer spend.
+If you want to specifically target customers you’ve worked with before, your customer database is essential.

 2. Create lifetime value with better customer database management

-We all get a little lazy sometimes; it’s why we can often be tempted to go for a quick win over long term gains.
-While £1000 as a one-off today sounds great, £500 a year for the next ten years is certainly better.
+But while £1000 as a one-off today sounds great, we all know £500 a year for the next ten years is better.

 This is especially true if you secure repeat business from multiple customers: your potential to earn increases exponentially.
 As such, you need to make sure you’re establishing Lifetime Value (LTV) for your business.